Grove City College awards a number of merit-based scholarships to outstanding, academically gifted students each year.

 Incoming freshmen who are National Merit Finalists or CLT10 National Award Recipients automatically qualify for this one-year $2,000 scholarship.
 No application is required, but please remember to send a copy of your certificate if you qualify.

 The Alumni Merit Reward Scholarship is a one-year scholarship that rewards students for productive high school careers.
-This competitive scholarship is available to high achieving incoming freshmen based on available funds.
+This competitive scholarship is available to high-achieving incoming freshmen based on available funds.

 Freshmen engineering* applicants who show academic promise and outstanding leadership qualities are considered for up to four $2,500 scholarships.

-For consideration, submit an Engineering Scholarship Reference Form and at least one letter of recommendation to the Financial Aid Office by March 15.
+For consideration, submit an Engineering Scholarship Referral Form and at least one letter of recommendation to the Financial Aid Office by March 15.
 Three of the four scholarship openings require the recipient to demonstrate financial need.
-To be considered for the need-based Engineering Scholarships, the Grove City College Financial Aid Application must also be submitted by March 15 along with the Engineering Scholarship Reference Form and the letter(s) of recommendation.
+To be considered for the need-based Engineering Scholarships, the Grove City College Financial Aid Application must also be submitted by March 15.
 Please note: This deadline is one month before the normal financial aid application deadline.

-High performing upper-class students are eligible for various departmental awards established through the generosity of institutional donors.
+High-performing returning students are eligible for various departmental awards established through the generosity of institutional donors.
 Criteria is established by the donors.
 Please contact your academic department for information on the availability of achievement awards.

 Returning students with a minimum cumulative QPA (CQPA) of at least 3.40 qualify for a Dean's Scholarship.
 Eligibility is reviewed each year, and award amounts vary based on academic performance and availability of funds.
 No application is required.